Steve Round: Coaching career

 Moyes was elected to replace long-serving manager Alex Ferguson at Manchester United ahead of the 2013–14 season, entering the league campaign as the reigning champions of England.
 In May 2013, it was confirmed that Round would follow Moyes to United, again acting as his assistant manager, with various members of Moyes' coaching staff also moving from Everton due to the Scotsman's desire to appoint his own coaching staff.
 Despite winning the FA Community Shield, Moyes' tenure at United failed to last a full season, with poor results within the Premier League and League Cup justifying the dismissal of Moyes and his coaching staff, including Round, on 22 April 2014.

 Round was reunited with McClaren in January 2015, having not worked together in several years, as Round returned to Derby County to act as his assistant coach.
 McClaren was dismissed at the end of the 2014–15 season after failing to gain promotion to the Premier League;

 On 1 September 2016, Round was appointed as the director of football at Aston Villa, who had recently been relegated from the Premier League the previous season.
 Roberto Di Matteo was initially the club's manager upon Round's arrival, though he was dismissed in October after a poor start to the Championship season.
 Steve Bruce replaced him and guided the club to the promotion play-off final the following league campaign, missing out on promotion to the Premier League by suffering a 1–0 defeat to Fulham.
 Shortly after the club had been taken over by a new group of investors, Round left his position as director of football on 4 July 2018.

 On 24 December 2019, Round returned to the Premier League after being appointed as an assistant first team coach at Arsenal under newly appointed head coach Mikel Arteta, with assistant coach Albert Stuivenberg and goalkeeping coach Iñaki Caña also joining the club.
 During Arteta's first year in charge, Arsenal were able to win both the 2019–20 FA Cup and the 2020 FA Community Shield, in a period heavily affected by the COVID-19 pandemic.
 Round departed the club on good terms in July 2023.

 On 19 February 2025, Round returned to Derby County as a first-team assistant under new Derby head coach John Eustace on a part-time basis.

+He is a graduate of Manchester Metropolitan University's Masters of Sport Directorship programme.